 So, while some may consider the 350 watt motor too weak or puny, I would argue it is far from that.
 In fact the only thing that holds this bike back from hitting 30mph + are the tires, the rear cassette and the chain ring.
 By changing out those three items I can go farther and faster than the Rad Rover, which by the way is not a bad bike for the price, but then ours is HALF the price.

 Unless you are a serious "single track" rider the front shock and the fat tire do nothing but slow you down on hard surfaces, which is where 95% of these bikes will be ridden.
-First off, anyone who is serious about riding all mountain or downhill will be looking for a full-suspension bike.
-And secondly, not everyone, especially younger riders are sold on the fat tire bikes.
+And, anyone who is serious about riding all mountain or downhill will be looking for a full-suspension bike.

 The major reason manufacturers are pushing the fat tire bike is because it comes with the proviso that it can now go 32mph off-road, but who are they kidding?
-And, really, few of us ever have the opportunity to let the ponies loose on the trail and go that fast, and if we do we do, it's gravity that's at work, not the motor.
+There are surprisingly few opportunity to let the ponies loose on the trail and go that fast, and if we do we do, it's gravity that's at work, not the motor.